SiddPlus/GitHubTutorial/Dev Commentary.md

 ## Project Outline

-Developers and designers collaborate to enhance an existing game, originally created during a game jam.
-The game, titled The Last Drop, is being expanded with additional features and functionality to improve the player experience.
-Developers work on coding and integrating new mechanics, while designers focus on refining the user interface, visual elements, and overall aesthetic.
-By combining their expertise, both teams aim to create a more polished and engaging version of the game.
-The goal is to take the initial game jam concept and transform it into a more complete and playable experience, adding depth and replayability.
-With the developers focusing on technical improvements and the designers emphasizing user experience, the collaboration between these two roles ensures the game's growth and evolution.
-The end result will offer players a more immersive and enjoyable gameplay experience, showcasing the potential of *The Last Drop* beyond its original game jam prototype.

-The goals and objectives for expanding The Last Drop after its game jam release are centered around enhancing the gameplay experience and refining the game's features.
-The primary goal is to improve the overall player experience by adding new mechanics, optimizing controls, and enhancing the game’s flow.
-Developers focus on addressing bugs and performance issues while introducing new content, such as new mechanics, to increase player enjoyability.
-Designers work on refining the game’s aesthetics, improving visual elements, level design, and ensuring the audio complements the gameplay.
-Accessibility is also a key goal.
-The collaboration between developers and designers is crucial for integrating technical improvements with a polished user experience.
-Performance optimization ensures smooth gameplay on multiple PC.
-Additionally, the team collects player feedback to guide adjustments and balancing.
-Ultimately, the objective is to release a more complete and engaging version of The Last Drop, showcasing the potential of the original game jam prototype.

-One major challenge during the development of The Last Drop is time management.
-With the addition of new features, content, and mechanics, there’s a risk that the team may not meet the project’s deadline.
-The increased scope could lead to the hand in not being the teams vision if the team isn’t careful in managing resources and balancing priorities.
-Another challenge is communication, both between developers and designers and among developers themselves.
-Misunderstandings or lack of clear communication can result in mismatched expectations, missed details, or inconsistent implementation of game mechanics and design elements.
-This could affect the overall quality of the game, as both teams must be aligned in terms of goals and progress.
-Effective collaboration and regular check-ins will be essential to avoid these issues, ensuring that both technical and design elements come together smoothly.
-Overcoming these challenges will require careful planning, coordination, and adaptability to ensure the game is completed on time and meets the team's vision.
+Developers and designers are collaborating to expand *The Last Drop*, a game originally created during a game jam, by enhancing its features, functionality, and overall player experience.
+Developers focus on coding new mechanics, fixing bugs, optimizing performance, and introducing fresh content, while designers refine the user interface, level design, visual elements, and audio to improve aesthetics and accessibility.
+Together, they aim to transform the initial prototype into a more complete and engaging version, adding depth, replayability, and polish.
+A key goal is to ensure smooth gameplay across various PCs and to incorporate player feedback for balanced improvements.
+However, challenges like time management and communication pose risks to meeting deadlines and maintaining the team’s vision.
+Clear collaboration, regular check-ins, and resource planning are essential for delivering a high-quality, cohesive game.

 ## Research